Creatine for Women Over 40: Why Purity Matters for Brain Fog & Menopause Fatigue

 Inside every cell in your body is a molecule called ATP, adenosine triphosphate.
 ATP is the currency of cellular energy.
 When your muscles contract, when your neurons fire, when your heart beats, ATP powers the process.
 It releases energy by breaking off one of its phosphate groups, becoming ADP.

 Your body stores enough ATP for about 10 seconds of high-intensity activity.
 After that, you need to regenerate it fast.
+That's where creatine comes in.

 Research consistently shows that creatine supplementation may increase phosphocreatine stores by 10 to 40 percent.
+For women over 40, this represents a significant shift in daily energy availability, physical resilience, and recovery capacity.

 Pillar 2